;

 Spend a year inspiring, empowering, and serving young people while building your own career.

 You’re a recent college graduate (or about to be one), dedicated to serving others and looking to build your skills and network in civic education, nonprofit work, or the realms of politics and policy.
-Join Close Up for our Civic Fellowship, a life-changing year of engaging young people in the political process, breaking down the barriers of polarization, and making your mark as an aspiring educator, issue advocate, or nonprofit leader.
+Join Close Up for our Civic Fellowship program, a life-changing year of engaging young people in the political process, breaking down the barriers of polarization, and making your mark as an aspiring educator, issue advocate, or nonprofit leader.

-We have 20 openings for our 2023-2024 Civic Fellowship program.
+We have 20 openings for our 2024-2025 Civic Fellowship program.

-• Dates: The Civic Fellowship program runs from September 2023 through June 2024.
+• Dates: The Civic Fellowship program runs from September 2024 through July 2025.

-• Eligibility: This is a full-time position open to applicants who will have graduated from a four-year college or university by September 2023.
+• Eligibility: This is a full-time position open to applicants who will have graduated from a four-year college or university by September 2024.

 • Salary and Benefits: Civic Fellows receive a competitive salary and full benefits, including medical and dental insurance.